opetitprestataire/label-studio/docs/source/guide/plugin_examples.md

 ## Check that TextArea input is valid JSON

-This script parses the contexts of a TextArea field to check for valid JSON.
+This plugin parses the contexts of a TextArea field to check for valid JSON.
 If the JSON is invalid, it shows an error and prevents the annotation from being saved.

 This is an example of a "hard" block, meaning that the user must resolve the issue before they can proceed.
 For an example of a "soft" block, see [Custom validation](#Custom-validation) above.

 ![Screenshot of JSON error message](/images/project/script_json.png)

-#### Script
+#### Plugin

 ```javascript
  LSI.on("beforeSaveAnnotation", (store, annotation) => {